wwnorton/style/guides-website/docs/javascript-style.md

 ```

+### Function Paren Newline

-### Functions with multiline signatures, or invocations, should be indented just like every other multiline.
+Functions with multiline signatures, or invocations, should be indented just like every other multiline.

 eslint: [`function-paren-newline`](https://eslint.org/docs/rules/function-paren-newline)